jannotti/graphile.github.io/src/pages/postgraphile/required-knowledge.md

   offset itself you should do so in a separate column.
 You should always use this date type: https://wiki.postgresql.org/wiki/Don't_Do_This#Don.27t_use_timestamp_.28without_time_zone.29
-- `default` if the column is not specified, what should it's value default to (only applies to `INSERT`)
+- `default` if the column is not specified, what should its value default to (only applies to `INSERT`)

 #### Creating roles